smithy-lang/smithy/docs/source/1.0/spec/core/idl.rst

 2. **Metadata section**; applies metadata to the entire model.
 3. **Shape section**; where shapes and traits are defined.
 A namespace MUST be defined before any shapes or traits can be defined.
-   :token:`use_statement`\s can be defined after a namespace and before shapes or traits to refer to shapes in other namespaces using a shorter name.
+   :token:`smithy:use_statement`\s can be defined after a namespace and before shapes or traits to refer to shapes in other namespaces using a shorter name.

 The following example defines a model file with each section: